MichaelCade/90DaysOfDevOps/Days/day82.md

 ![](Images/Day82_Monitoring3.png)

-Depending on your system and if you have ran this already and have images pulled you should now watch the pods into a ready state before we can move on, you can check the progress with the following command. `kubectl get pods -n kube-logging -w` This can take a few minutes.
+Depending on your system and if you have run this already and have images pulled you should now watch the pods into a ready state before we can move on, you can check the progress with the following command. `kubectl get pods -n kube-logging -w` This can take a few minutes.

 ![](Images/Day82_Monitoring4.png)